Redundando/slot_translator/README.md

 Module containing a class responsible for talking to openAI.

-Currently my own API_KEY is stored in here and used.

 ## text_manipulator.py
 _can't be run_

 Module containing a class that:
 - sends requests to chatGPT
-- stores reponses in json file
+- stores responses in JSON file
-- re-uses already stored responses when querry is repeated
+- re-uses already stored responses when query is repeated

 ## slot_translator.py
 _can be run_

-- Takes a text (defined in the program)
+- Loads the text stored in the file __slot_review.txt__
 - Translates text
 - Runs multiple chatGPT prompts to create a coherent English slot review
 - Creates two reviews as `docx`in the directory `game_reviews/translations`